 How To Engage With & Retain Your Easter Visitors

 In the Christian world, there’s a category of churchgoers who fall into the “Easter and Christmas” category.
 These people may identify as a Christian, but only attend church twice a year.
 What keeps them coming back every year?
 It may be tradition, family, or obligation, but with the right perspective, they could be the very people on the brink of a whole new way of life.

 Many pastors spend a lot of time thinking about how to keep these visitors coming back to church.
 How can you engage them in a way that gets their attention?
 Your Easter service may be a perfect time to do this.
-Easter is a beloved time of year - regardless of your faith walk - because, like Christmas, the traditions often have nostaglic value for people.
-But what if in addition to the tradition, your church could be an example of what christian community looks like for these twice-a-year guests?
+Easter is a beloved time of year - regardless of your faith walk - because, like Christmas, the traditions often have nostalgic value for people.
+But what if in addition to the tradition, your church could be an example of what Christian community looks like for these twice-a-year guests?

 Here are some practical ways you and your church can celebrate Easter with intentionality for reaching your new visitors.

 1. Practice giving yourself away in radical ways.

-On busy holidays, when the parking lot is overflowing and there are not an abundance of spaces to accommodate the regular members and the visitors, your members have an easy opportunity to be selfless.
+On busy holidays, when the parking lot is overflowing and there is not an abundance of spaces to accommodate the regular members and the visitors, your members have an easy opportunity to be selfless.
 You can encourage members to park farther away and either walk the extra distance; this can be a tangible and practical way of practicing radical generosity toward our guests.

 Give up your parking space?
 It seems like a simple thing and yet, when you’re running late and it's humid and your kid is uncomfortable in their new Easter shoes, it may feel like a bigger sacrifice than it appears.

 Encourage your church to practice similar radical ways of being generous.
 Giving up parking spaces, choosing the seats in the back of the sanctuary, consciously being last in the potluck line, or being the first to welcome visitors are all small things that will leave a big impression on a new person to your church.